EDLYNBERNICE-S/Java-OOP-HackerRank/README.md

-# Java OOP – HackerRank Practice
+# Java Object Oriented Programming – HackerRank Practice

-This repository contains my own Java implementations of Object Oriented Programming problems inspired by HackerRank practice questions.
+This repository contains my Java implementations of Object Oriented Programming problems inspired by HackerRank practice challenges.

-## Topics Covered
+## Concepts Covered
+- Abstract Classes
 - Inheritance
+- Interfaces
-- Superclass & Method Inheritance
+- Method Overriding
+- super Keyword
+- instanceof Keyword
-- Abstract Classes
+- Iterators

-## What I Learned
+## Goal
-- How inheritance works in Java
-- How subclasses reuse parent class methods
-- How abstract classes enforce method implementation
+To strengthen my understanding of Java OOP concepts and write clean, readable code.

 Disclaimer:
-These solutions are written by me for learning and understanding OOP concepts.
+These solutions are implemented by me for learning purposes.
-They are not meant for direct copy-paste use in coding platforms.
+They are not intended for direct copy-paste submissions on coding platforms.